joshijayesh/conplyent/docs/source/server/main.rst

 Conplyent Extensions
 --------------------

-Planning to add extension files to conplyent which can interface other open source libraries, like pyautogui, and ability to start servers using these extensions easily.
+Planning to add extension files to conplyent which can interface other open source libraries and ability to start servers using these extensions easily.